 Complimentary Yosemite Conservancy name tags will be provided for the artists to wear while teaching.
+Wearing a Yosemite Conservancy art apron is optional.

 32. What are the meal/grocery arrangements?

 Artists are responsible for their own meals.
 They store their own food in bear-proof food lockers.
 Ice chests must fit in these lockers.
 Volunteers obtain ice from NPS machines or store their ice packs in a freezer to keep food cold.